shuttle-hq/awesome-shuttle/README.md

 - [Writing a REST HTTP service with Axum](https://docs.shuttle.rs/tutorials/rest-http-service-with-axum) - A guide on how to write a competent HTTP service in Axum that covers static files, cookies, middleware and more.
 - [Writing a Custom Service](https://docs.shuttle.rs/tutorials/custom-service) - A guide on how to write a web service that implements multiple services (so for example, a Discord bot and router that you can potentially extend and add some background tasks to)

+## Official Examples and Community Examples

+Find full Shuttle app examples in the [shuttle-examples](https://github.com/shuttle-hq/shuttle-examples) repository and use them as templates for your next project.
+Also check out the [Community Examples](https://github.com/shuttle-hq/shuttle-examples#community-examples) for even more examples.

 ## Workshops